 Using the report.conf configuration file, you can define reports that create SQL queries to view tables in the PacketFence database.
-These reports will appear under the Reports tab of the administration interface.
+These reports will appear under the Reports \rightarrow Custom Reports menu of the administration interface.

 In order to configure a report, you need to edit /usr/local/pf/conf/report.conf and add a section that will define your report.
+Then do a /usr/local/pf/bin/pfcmd configreload hard.